Eight Bit (studio)

 On June 8, 2020, it was announced that Eight Bit had entered a partnership with Bandai Namco to create multiple anime productions.
-Their first project will be The Slime Diaries: That Time I Got Reincarnated as a Slime.
+Their first project was Season 2 of The Slime Diaries: That Time I Got Reincarnated as a Slime.

 On November 1, 2021, Eight Bit opened a new studio in the Niigata Prefecture.

+On April 1, 2024, Eight Bit became a wholly owned subsidiary of Bandai Namco Filmworks.